loco-3d/crocoddyl/README.md

 <img align="right" src="https://i.imgur.com/o2LfbDq.gif" width="25%"/>

 **[Crocoddyl](https://cmastalli.github.io/publications/crocoddyl20icra.html)** is an optimal control library for robot control under contact sequence.
-Its solvers are based on novel and efficient differential dynamic programming (DDP) algorithms.
-**Crocoddyl** computes optimal trajectories along with optimal feedback gains.
-It uses **[Pinocchio](https://github.com/stack-of-tasks/pinocchio)** for fast computation of robots dynamics and their analytical derivatives.
+Its solvers are based on novel and efficient differential dynamic programming (DDP) algorithms. **Crocoddyl** computes optimal trajectories and feedback gains.
+It uses **[Pinocchio](https://github.com/stack-of-tasks/pinocchio)** for fast computation of robot dynamics and analytical derivatives.

 If you want to learn more about **Crocoddyl** and its solvers, we suggest reading [[1]](#1) [[2]](#2) [[3]](#3) and visiting [PUBLICATIONS.md](https://github.com/loco-3d/crocoddyl/blob/master/PUBLICATIONS.md).
 If you want to follow the current developments and contribute, please directly refer to the [devel branch](https://github.com/loco-3d/cddp/tree/devel).